Bassin' Is The Orlando Attraction

 by Larry Larsen

-pockmarks the town's real estate.
-The glimmering waterways of Orlando are also apparent from the ground traffic pattern which seems to circle a
+abundant water that pockmarks the town's real estate.
+The glimmering waterways of Orlando are also apparent from the ground traffic pattern which seems to circle a lake every few

-reside, I asked Doug Gilley to join me for some quick bass catching and photography.
+asked Doug Gilley to join me for some quick bass catching and photography.
 The professional angler suggested we try Lake Conway on the south side of Orlando.
-Within ten

-generally have ideal pH and other water characteristics and are high in nutrients.
+have ideal pH and other water characteristics and are high in nutrients.
 That's reflected in the health of the bass and their forage.
-The
+The abundant aquatic

-abundant aquatic vegetation on most lakes provides predators with numerous baitfish and crustacean.
-Most city lake perimeters still sport a "weed
+vegetation on most lakes provides predators with numerous baitfish and crustacean.
+Most city lake perimeters still sport a "weed fringe."
+Fairly

 The Unknown Trophy Producers